Medical expert of the article

 Treatment carcinomatosis

-The treatment of disseminated malignant neoplasms is carried out using the same methods as the treatment of primary malignant tumors, but in many cases it is, in fact, palliative.
+Treatment of disseminated malignant neoplasms is carried out using the same methods as treatment of primary malignant tumors, but in many cases it is essentially palliative.

-Surgical treatment consists in the most complete removal of the cancer tumor - complete cytoreductive surgery.
-[8]
+Surgical treatment consists of the most complete removal of the cancerous tumor – complete cytoreductive surgery. [ 8 ]

-After it, radiation therapy is prescribed (with a significant volume of tumor tissue) and a course of chemotherapy : this is either intravenous chemotherapy, or intrathecal (with the introduction of drugs into the cerebrospinal fluid by epidural injections).
-And hyperthermic intraoperative peritoneal (intraperitoneal) chemotherapy (HIPEC) can be performed in patients with peritoneal carcinomatosis.
-What medicines can be used in this case, read in detail in the materials:
+After that, radiation therapy is prescribed (if there is a significant volume of tumor tissue) and a course of chemotherapy: this is either intravenous chemotherapy or intrathecal (with the introduction of drugs into the cerebrospinal fluid by epidural injections).
+And patients with peritoneal carcinomatosis can undergo hyperthermic intraoperative peritoneal (intraperitoneal) chemotherapy (HIPEC).
+What drugs can be used in this case, read in detail in the materials:

-It is also possible to prescribe drugs of the antimetabolite group, for example, Methotrexate, which suppresses the proliferation of cancer cells.
-And targeted drug therapy uses such anticancer drugs of the monoclonal antibody group as Ipilimumab, Pembrolizumab, Bevacizumab (Avastin), Trastuzumab (Gerticad), Rituximab (Rituxan), etc.
+It is also possible to prescribe drugs from the antimetabolite group, for example, Methotrexate, which suppresses the proliferation of cancer cells.
+And in targeted drug therapy, such antitumor drugs from the monoclonal antibody group as Ipilimumab, Pembrolizumab, Bevacizumab (Avastin), Trastuzumab (Herticad), Rituximab (Rituxan), etc. are used.

 Prevention

-Oncologists believe that the main prevention of the formation of secondary cancerous tumors is the early detection of primary malignant tumors and their immediate treatment.
-As a sign, the situation with the diagnosis of one of the most deadly types of oncology in women - ovarian cancer, which in more than 70% of cases is detected only at III-IV stages, is given.
+Oncologists believe that the main prevention of secondary cancerous tumors is early detection of primary malignant tumors and their immediate treatment.
+As an example, they cite the situation with the diagnosis of one of the most deadly types of oncology in women - ovarian cancer, which in more than 70% of cases is detected only at stage III-IV.

 Forecast

-Analyzing the survival time of patients with carcinomatosis, experts say that the prognosis is poor.
-[9]Because there is no real hope for a cure in many cases.
+Analyzing the survival rates of patients with carcinomatosis, experts claim: the prognosis is poor. [ 9 ] Because in many cases there is no real hope for a cure.